Do you Lose Calories when you Pee?

 Q: Why do you urinate a lot when fasting?
 A: When fasting, especially during the initial stages, the body breaks down glycogen stores, which are stored with water.
 As glycogen is depleted, the associated water is released, leading to increased urine output.

-See also Step Aerobics Calories Burned Calculator
+See also Acai Bowl Calories Calculator

 Q: How much water should I drink to lose weight?
 A: The amount of water needed varies depending on factors such as body weight, activity level, and climate.
 However, a general recommendation is to drink at least eight 8-ounce glasses (about 2 liters) of water per day.